solarte7/lung_cancer_diagnosis/README.md

 <h4> 3.
 Relating cancer diagnosis and dates: </h4>
 Once lung cancer named entities have been extracted, and negation and speculation detection has been solved; the only task that is needed is to extract the cancer diagnosis is relating cancer entities to dates.
 In this step, the cancer diagnosis is linked to the proper diagnosis date.
-For developing this step was used Java and Eclipse.
-The UDPipe external jar is also required to run the application.
+For developing this step was used <a href = "https://www.java.com/es/Java"> Java 1.8 </a>  and <a href ="https://www.eclipse.org/downloads/">Eclipse IDE.
+The <a href= "https://github.com/solarte7/lung_cancer_diagnosis/tree/main/negation_speculation/lib"> UDPipe </a> external jar is also required to run the application.
 Since we are working with real data from cancer patients in this project, we cannot share the test database, we only share the source code.

 <strong>References:</strong>
 </br> </br>